TheFlightSims/.github/guides/Privacy Policies.md

 * **Open source software (OSS)**: computer software released under a license in which the copyright holder grants users the rights to use, study, change, and distribute the software and its source code to anyone and for any purpose.
 All open-source software is free software.

-  * At TheFlightSims, all open-source software does not collect user data, except the project accessibilities (including software assignment data and the error that only you mention your reported issue).
+  * At TheFlightSims, all open-source software does not collect user data, except the project accessibility (including software assignment data and the error that only you mention your reported issue).

 * **Open source project**: is the project that makes Open source software(s)